The Adventure of the Dancing Men: Plot

 The story begins when Hilton Cubitt of Ridling Thorpe Manor in Norfolk visits Sherlock Holmes and gives him a piece of paper with the following mysterious sequence of stick figures.

 Cubitt explains to Holmes and Dr. Watson that he has recently married an American woman named Elsie Patrick.
 Before the wedding, she had asked her husband-to-be never to ask about her past, as she had had some "very disagreeable associations" in her life, although she said that there was nothing that she was personally ashamed of.
 Their marriage had been a happy one until the messages began to arrive, first mailed from the United States and then appearing in the garden.

 The messages had made Elsie very afraid but she did not explain the reasons for her fear, and Cubitt insisted on honouring his promise not to ask about Elsie's life in the United States.
 Holmes examines all of the occurrences of the dancing figures, and they provide him with an important clue—he realises that they form a substitution cipher and cracks the code by frequency analysis.
 The last of the messages causes Holmes to fear that the Cubitts are in immediate danger.

 Holmes rushes to Riding Thorpe Manor and finds Cubitt dead of a bullet to the heart and his wife gravely wounded from a gunshot to the head.
 Inspector Martin of the Norfolk Constabulary believes that it is a murder-suicide attempt; Elsie is the prime suspect.
 But Holmes, after noting some inconsistencies in that theory, proves that there is a third person involved.

 Holmes writes a message—in dancing figure characters—and has it delivered to a lodger named Abe Slaney, another American national at a nearby farm.
 While waiting for the result of this message, Holmes explains to Watson and Inspector Martin how he cracked the code of the dancing figures.
 In his explanation, Holmes discusses what happened after he cracked the third message.
-He telegrammed a friend in the New York Police named Wilson Hargreave asking about Slaney, whose name was in the first message, and Hargreave replied to tell Holmes that Slaney was a deadly criminal from Chicago.
+He sent a telegram inquiry to a friend of his in the New York police concerning Slaney, whose name was in the first message, and received a reply stating that Slaney was a deadly criminal from Chicago.

-The last message, which caused Holmes and Watson to rush to Norfolk, read "ELSIE PREPARE TO MEET THY GOD".